Yuubi-san/unaesgcm/README.md

 ## Security & privacy considerations

-Currently no effort has been made at keeping the decryption key or decrypted data secure, except for not sending them away from the local machine.
+Currently no effort has been made at keeping the cryptographic keys or decrypted data secure, except for not sending them away from the local machine.

+Note also that the `aesgcm` command currently relies on externally-provided encryption key and IV, making *the user* responsible for making sure those were generated correctly (using a cryptographically-secure RNG, etc.).

 ## License